TokisanGames/Terrain3D/doc/docs/troubleshooting.md

 2) You moved the files into the wrong directory.
 The Terrain3D files should be in `project/addons/terrain_3d`. `Editor.gd` should be found at `res://addons/terrain_3d/editor/editor.gd`.
 [See an example issue here](https://github.com/TokisanGames/Terrain3D/issues/200).

-Basically, the required library isn't where it's supposed to be.
-The error messages will tell you exactly the file name and path it's looking for.
+Basically, the binary library file isn't where it's supposed to be.
+The error messages in your [console](#using-the-console) (not the output panel) will tell you exactly the file name and path it's looking for.
 View that location on your hard drive.
 On windows you might be looking for `libterrain.windows.debug.x86_64.dll`.
 Does that file exist where it's looking in the logs?
 Probably not.
 Download the correct package, and review the instructions to install the files in the right location.

-### After installation, there are no tools.
-The texture list is blank in the demo.
+### There are no tools.
+The texture list is blank.

+Ensure the plugin is [installed properly](installation.md) and enabled in the project settings.

-Click the Terrain3D node in the scene tree.
-Also see the next entry.
+Then, click the Terrain3D node in the Scene panel to activate the tools and asset dock.

-### After clicking the Terrain3D node, there are no editor tools or texture panel.

-Enable the plugin in project settings.
-Review the [installation instructions](installation.md).

 ### The editor tools panel is there, but the buttons are blank or missing.

 Restart Godot twice before using it.
 Review the [installation instructions](installation.md).

-### Start up is very slow, and/or the scene or storage file is huge.
+### Start up is very slow.

-Save the storage resource as a binary `.res` file, as described in the [installation instructions](installation.md).
-You've likely saved it as text `.tres`, or didn't save it separately at all, which means a ton of terrain data is saved as text in the scene.

-Alternatively, you have a large terrain and are generating collision for all of it.
-Disable collision, or set it to dynamic to create only a small collision around the camera (pending implementation, see [PR #278](https://github.com/TokisanGames/Terrain3D/pull/278)).
+You probably have a large terrain and are generating collision for all of it.
+Disable collision to test.
+In the future you'll be able to dynamically create only a small collision area around the camera (see [PR #278](https://github.com/TokisanGames/Terrain3D/pull/278)).

 ---